 - Meet quarterly with the external auditors to review amongst other things the quarterly and annual financial statements of the Corporation and have the external auditors be available to attend Committee meetings or portions thereof at the request of the chairman of the Committee or by a majority of the members of the Committee. - 2.
-Review and discuss with the external auditors all significant relationships that the external auditors and their affiliates have with the Corporation and its affiliates in order to determine the external auditors' independence, including, without limitation, (i) requesting, receiving and reviewing, no less than annually, a formal written statement from the external auditors delineating all relationships that may reasonably be thought to bear on the independence of the external auditors with respect to the Corporation and its affiliates, (ii) discussing with the external auditors any disclosed relationships or services that the external auditors believe may affect the objectivity and independence of the external auditors' report to satisfy itself of the external auditors' independence. - 3.
-Review: - (a) The external auditor's performance, and make a recommendation to the Board regarding the reappointment of the external auditors at the annual meeting of the Corporation's shareholders or regarding the discharge of such external auditors. - (b) The terms of engagement of the external auditors together with their proposed fees. - (c) External audit plans and results. - (d) Any other related audit engagement matters. - (e) The engagement of the external auditors to perform non-audit services, if any, together with the fees therefor, and the impact thereof, on the independence of the external auditors. - 4.
-Consider with management and the external auditors the rationale for employing audit firms other than the principal external auditors, including a review of management consulting services and related fees provided by the external auditors compared to those of other audit firms.
+Review and discuss with the external auditors all significant relationships that the external auditors and their affiliates have with the Corporation and its affiliates in order to determine the external auditors' independence, including, without limitation, (i) requesting, receiving and reviewing, no less than annually, a formal written statement from the external auditors delineating all relationships that may reasonably be thought to bear on the independence of the external auditors with respect to the Corporation and its affiliates, (ii) discussing with the external auditors any disclosed relationships or services that the external auditors believe may affect the objectivity and independence of the external auditors and (iii) recommending that the Board take appropriate action in response to the external auditors' report to satisfy itself of the external auditors' independence.